1) How to get Pimalai Resort & Spa ? ANS : Transportation to Pimalai is very easy and convenient. For more information, please click here.

 17) Can the restaurants cater to people with special dietary requirements ?
 ANS : Our menus have been expanded to cater to the dietary requirements of vegetarians and vegans.
 Also, on occasion, we have managed to provide gluten-free bread and halal foods if so requested.
 The more lead time that you give to our kitchen staff the more readily we can cater to such requests.
 If you have special needs regarding food please inform our staff when you reserve your accommodation.

 18) Is there anything that I should know about Scuba Diving operation at Pimalai ?
-ANS : Things I should know scuba diving.
+ANS : The scuba diving activity at Pimalai is operated by an outsourced company; this company has been in operation for more that 20 years

 b) TheDiving season

 The best time to dive is from November to April .
-May to October is still possible but subject to weather/ sea conditions and the dive sites are also very restricted.
-For anything related to scuba diving please directly email@example.com
+May to October is still possible but subject to weather/ sea conditions and the dive sites are also very restricted, as some of the nearby islands are closed to visitors, enabling the fauna & flora to regenerate without human disturbances.
+For anything related to scuba diving please email@example.com

 19) Helicopter transfer ANS : Not available.